umdetree/Ising2D_Wolff/README.md

 A simple 2D Ising model Monte Carlo simulation program using Wolff algorithm.

+This was written by Peng as a class project for Thermodynamics and Statistcal Physics II at Fudan university

 This program does:

 - Draws Binder cumulant curves which can be used to find the critical point of 2D Ising model